RSCC Policies & Guidelines

 - College equipment is not permitted to be used in the designated areas, unless the event is college-sponsored.

-- All individuals and/or entities, by making application for registration of an activity and by subsequent use after approval by the College, agree to indemnify the College and hold it harmless from any and all liabilities arising out of such use of the property and/or facilities of the institution, including, but not limited to, personal injury, property damage, court costs and attorney’s fees.
+- All individuals and/or entities, by making application for registration of an activity and by subsequent use after approval by the college, agree to indemnify RSCC and hold it harmless from any and all liabilities arising out of such use of the property and/or facilities of the institution, including, but not limited to, personal injury, property damage, court costs and attorney’s fees.

-- Individuals/entities using college facilities pursuant to this policy indemnify the College, and the College may require:
+- Individuals/entities using college facilities pursuant to this policy indemnify the college, and RSCC may require:

 - Adequate bond or other security for damage to the property or facilities,

 - Personal injury and property damage insurance coverage,